janosch314/GWFish/docs/README.md

 In order for this to work, some packages need to be installed: they are all specified as development dependencies in the `pyproject.toml` for GWFish, and can be installed with `poetry install --with docs`.

+Part of the documentation is generated programmatically, by the `generate_includes.py` script, when the make is called.